molily/molily.de/_testing-angular/testing-principles.md

 # Testing principles

-There is a gap between practical introductions – how to test a feature – and fundamental discussions on the core concepts – what does testing achieve, which type of tests are beneficial, etc. Before we dive into the tutorial, we need to reflect on a few basics about testing.
+There is a gap between practical introductions – how to test a feature – and fundamental discussions on the core concepts – what does testing achieve, which types of tests are beneficial, etc. Before we dive into the tutorial, we need to reflect on a few basics about testing.

 ## What makes a good test

 When writing tests, you need to keep the goals of testing in mind.
 You need to judge whether a test is valuable with regard to these goals.

 Automated testing has several technical, economical and organizational benefits.
-Let us look pick a few that are useful to judge a test:
+Let us pick a few that are useful to judge a test:

 1. **Testing saves time and money.** Testing tries to nip software problems in a bud.
 Tests prevent bugs before they cause real damage, when they are still manageable and under control.